 Per serving (based on 4 servings):

-These teriyaki chicken and noodles provide approximately 35% of your daily protein requirements and 20% of your daily carbohydrate needs, making them not just delicious but nutritionally valuable as well.
+These teriyaki chicken and noodle dishes provide approximately 50% of your daily protein requirements and 20% of your daily carbohydrate needs, making them not just delicious but nutritionally valuable as well.

 🔄 Healthier Alternatives for the Recipe

-• Lower-carb version: Swap the udon or lo mein noodles for zucchini noodles or shirataki noodles to significantly lower the carbohydrate count.
+• Lower-carb version: Swap the linguine or spaghetti for zucchini noodles or shirataki noodles to lower the carbohydrate count.

-• Dairy-free adaptation: Use a dairy-free teriyaki sauce or make your own homemade version to ensure the recipe is suitable for those with dairy allergies or intolerances.
+• Dairy-free adaptation: Use a dairy-free teriyaki sauce or make your own homemade version.

-• Added protein: Toss in cooked edamame or sliced grilled tofu for an extra protein boost.
+• Added protein: Add extra chicken or top with grilled tofu or shrimp for an extra protein boost.

-These modifications can reduce calories by up to 20% or adapt the recipe for specific dietary needs without compromising the fundamental flavor profile of the teriyaki chicken and noodles.
+These modifications can reduce calories by up to 20% or adapt the recipe for specific dietary needs without compromising the fundamental flavor profile of the teriyaki chicken and noodle dish.

 🍽️ Serving Suggestions

-• Pair with a fresh, crunchy Asian-inspired salad for a complete and balanced dinner.
+• Pair with a fresh, crunchy salad for a well-balanced dinner.

-• Complement the dish with a side of miso soup or egg drop soup for a comforting, multi-course meal.
+• Complement with a simple miso soup or edamame for a classic Asian-inspired meal.

 ❌ Common Mistakes to Avoid